The Golden Eagle - Heart of Persia

 Day 1 - Tehran

-Arrivals day in Tehran where you will be met and transferred to the five-star Espinas Hotel (or similar).
+Arrivals day in Tehran where you will be met and transferred to the five-star Espinas Hotel (or similar) for a one-night.
 We will enjoy a welcome reception dinner, whilst you meet your fellow travellers on this highly anticipated journey.

 Day 2 - Tehran

-On our tour of the capital city today we visit the prestigious National Museum of Iran, opened in 1937, detailing many periods of the rich history of the country with some artefacts dating back approximately 30,000 - 35,000 years.
-Late afternoon we transfer to Tehran railway station with its huge portraits of Ayatollah Khomeini and Ayatollah Kamenei at the entrance to board the Golden Eagle, our home for this remarkable adventure.
+This morning we visit the Golestan Palace (a UNESCO World Heritage Site) with its renovated Versailles-inspired mirror-encrusted Marble Throne Hall, used for the coronation of the last Shah.
+Most of the remaining brick and tile buildings date back to the 19th century Qajar dynasty.
+Early evening, we transfer to Tehran railway station with its huge portraits of Ayatollah Khomeini and Ayatollah Kamenei at the entrance to board the Golden Eagle, our home for this remarkable adventure.
 Settle in to your cabin and later enjoy dinner as the train begins its exciting voyage through Iran.

 Yazd is thought to be one of the oldest cities in the world, dating back over 3,000 years, and we spend the day here.
 Our tour takes in the Zoroastrian Fire Temple and Silent Towers, Amir Chakhmagh Square and the Friday Mosque, home to one of Persia's finest mosaics (both 14th century) and finally the water museum.
 Lunch will be served in the Moshir Garden Hotel which features a lovely Pomegranate Garden (Yazd is famous for pomegranates).
 We return to the train late afternoon.